aandyrea/master-thesis/README.md

 Here, the data is explored and visualized.

 ### 06_Regression_limited_merged
 The final step of the study is carried out in this notebook.
-A logistic regression is conducted to predict sentiment based on inflow (Syrian or Ukrainian) in addition to two control variables: (1) foreign share of the total population and (2) GDP volume growth.
+A logistic regression is conducted to predict sentiment based on inflow (Syrian or Ukrainian) in addition to two control variables: (1) change in foreign share of the total population and (2) GDP volume growth.